buonzz/buonzz.github.io/_posts/2015-10-03-replacing-master-branch-in-git.md

 - laravel and neo4j
 - neo4j basics
 permalink: replacing-master-branch-in-git
+header-img: "img/post-bg-04.jpg"
+subtitle: "In a project managed by Git, there might be times that you need to completely trash the master branch and completely replace with another branch"
 ---

 In a project managed by Git, there might be times that you need to completely trash the master branch and completely replace with another branch.